Think You Have HIV? Why Testing Too Early Can Backfire

 Which STDs Can Affect Pregnancy or a Baby

-Most people feel alarmed reading a list such as this, but it is worth noting that these complications are largely related to untreated infections.
-With appropriate screening and treatment, the vast majority of pregnancies affected by these infections still result in a healthy baby.
+Most people will feel alarmed after perusing a list like this, but it should be noted that all of these complications are generally associated with untreated infections.
+The vast majority of all pregnancies, even if these kinds of infections are present, will still result in a healthy child.

-For example, if a woman is infected with HIV and appropriate antiretroviral therapy is used, the chances of passing it on to her child can be reduced to less than one percent.
-This is part of the reason that prenatal testing has become such an integral part of a woman's healthcare.
+For instance, if a woman is infected with the HIV virus, and antiretroviral drugs are used, the possibility of passing this along to the child will be under one percent.
+This is part of the reason why prenatal testing has become so integral to a woman's healthcare.

-Even infections such as syphilis, which sound frightening, can be cured during a pregnancy if they are caught early enough.
-The line between danger and safety is largely a matter of timing.
+Even syphilis, which sounds quite frightening, can be cured during a pregnancy if it is detected early enough.
+The difference between danger and safety is really a matter of timing.

 How STDs Can Reach a Baby

-First off, an STD can be transmitted during a pregnancy.
-There are certain infections, such as syphilis and AIDS, that can cross over into a child's body before it is born.
+First off, a baby can become affected by a certain STD during a pregnancy.
+There are certain STDs, such as syphilis and AIDS, that can enter into a baby's body prior to them being born.

-The second method by which an STD can impact a child is during birth.
-This is when a child passes through the birth canal and comes into contact with an infection that is present in genital fluids or lesions.
+The second way in which a baby can become affected by a certain STD is during their birth.
+This is when a baby comes into contact with a certain STD that is located in genital fluids or lesions.

-There are a number of different methods by which a doctor can reduce the risk of an STD impacting a child.
-Medication can be taken to reduce risk, and in some cases, a child can be born via cesarean section.
+There are a number of different ways in which a doctor can help to prevent a baby from being affected by a certain STD.
+Medication can be taken in order to help a baby from being affected by a certain STD.
+In addition, a baby can be born via a cesarean section.

-For example, if a woman has an outbreak of genital herpes near the time of birth, a doctor can recommend a cesarean birth so that a child is not exposed to this infection during birth.
+For example, if a woman is experiencing a certain outbreak of genital herpes prior to a baby being born, a doctor can recommend that a baby is born via a cesarean section so that they are not exposed to a certain STD.

 Symptoms During Pregnancy That Should Prompt Testing